shifaq2337/maze-story/wake-up.md

 ---

 You just woke up from a long and deep sleep.
 The first thing you notice is that you are not in your own room!
-You are surrounded by walls inside a maze.
+You are surrounded by walls, you realize you are inside a maze.
 What will you do?